-If you choose to take part we will ask you to sign a consent form.
-Please keep this information sheet and consent form to remind you of what you were asked to do and what you have given consent for.
+If you choose to take part we will ask you to sign the consent form attached to this information sheet.
+Please keep this information sheet to remind you of what you were asked to do and what you have given consent for.